Adtrex/meta-data/docs/design-templates.md

 3.  <a href="https://behance.com
 " target="_blank">Behance</a>

->Behance is the world's largest creative network for showcasing and discovering creative work You get to see several design templates and it can also be used as a source of design inspiration
+>Behance is the world's largest creative network for showcasing and discovering creative work.
+You get to see several design templates and it can also be used as a source of design inspiration